When I was 18, I applied to join the army only to discover I was colour blind.

 Green is a great colour for many websites because of it's passive nature.
 You can use green on outdoor websites, gaming websites, in fact, anything that indicates movement and activity.

-Pink is the go-to colour for any feminine website and is great for clothing and dating websites.
+Pink is the go-to colour for any feminine website and is excellent for clothing and dating websites.

 Yellow is the first colour that hits the retina as the eye processes information, and for that reason, too much yellow can be a real turn off.
 Used sparingly or as an accent colour yellow conveys playfulness and would be a great colour for children's websites.